🧩 Common Android Leak Patterns - Real‑World Traps LeakCanary Catches

 private val runnable = Runnable {

-// references outer Activity
+// Implicitly references the outer Activity

 }